ebiian/RaspiControl_04.03.14/README.md

+raspberry pi automation controller

-raspberry pi with external 2.2" display java controlled
+with additional external 2.2" LCD display

+java controlled

 webserver: raspberrypi:8585/piWeb

-  attention: 1st loading of the webPage needs very very very long ! some kind of jsp issue ?!?
+  attention: 1st loading of the webPage needs very very very long ! some kind of jsp issue ?!? but after this it is fast enough !

 1) copy the content of "libpi" into the dirctory "/home/pi"